jomadu/ai-rules-manager/REDO.md

 [registries.mario]
 authToken = $GITLAB_MARIO_TOKEN
-// omission of apiVersion defaults to the latest version of the api (4)
+// omission of apiVersion defaults to the latest version of the api (4 for gitlab at the time of writing)

 [gitlab]
-// defaults for gitlab based registries, overrides the ~/.arm/.armrc config concurrency=2 rateLimit=60
+// defaults for gitlab based registries in this directory, overrides the ~/.arm/.armrc config concurrency=2 rateLimit=60
 ```